TracyWebTech/mailman-api/docs/api.rst

 unsubscribe
 +++++++++++
-Unsubsribe an email address from the mailing list.
+Unsubscribe an email address from the mailing list.

     **Method**: DELETE